jayarehart/EC-Bootcamp-SE/Home.md

 - [Embodied carbon: structural sensitivity study (2020)](https://www.istructe.org/resources/case-study/embodied-carbon-structural-sensitivity-study/)

 See something that you think should be added?
 Reach out to [Jay Arehart](mailto:jay.arehart@colorado.edu).

+Want to contribute?
+Raise an issue highlighting something that can be added or write a page and create a pull request on the Github repository for this [digital garden](https://github.com/jayarehart/EC-Bootcamp-SE).